Medical Cannabis Patients and Caregivers

 How to update a medical cannabis Registry ID.

-Certified and registered patients may specify up to two caregivers to assist in accessing and administering medical marijuana treatments.
+Certified and registered patients may specify up to five caregivers to assist in accessing and administering medical cannabis treatments.

 Remember: both the Patient Certification and Registry ID card are valid for up to one year from the original date of your doctor’s certification (except in the case of terminal illness).
 Be sure to keep an eye on the expiration date of your certification!